JieGH/about/VALENCIA2022/VALENCIA2022.md

 It’s **recommended to have cash** with you.
 In some rare cases, you need it to buy bus tickets or tram tickets from the broken cash-only ticket machine.
 In most cases, card is enough.

 ---
+## 🏥 Medical Attention
+In the event of an emergency, call 112.
+For medical attention, have your EU health card ready or private health insurance.

+---
 ## Public transportation